mainflux/docs/docs/kubernetes.md

 ### Kubernetes
 Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerised applications.
 Install it locally or have access to a cluster.
-Follow [this instructions](https://kubernetes.io/docs/setup/) if you need more information.
+Follow [these instructions](https://kubernetes.io/docs/setup/) if you need more information.

 ### kubectl
 Kubectl is official Kubernetes command line client.
-Follow [this instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install it.
+Follow [these instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install it.

-Regarding the cluster control with `kubectl`, default config `.yaml` file should be `~/.kube/config`, so if you have another one (for example one downloaded from DO), it should be renamed.
+Regarding the cluster control with `kubectl`, default config `.yaml` file should be `~/.kube/config`.

 ### Helm v3
 Helm is the package manager for Kubernetes.
-Follow [this instructions](https://helm.sh/docs/intro/install/) to install it.
+Follow [these instructions](https://helm.sh/docs/intro/install/) to install it.

 ### Stable Helm repository
 Add a stable chart repository: